Welcome to the second part of the article series, how to set up intermittent fasting for fat loss.

 - Part 3 – How to stay lean while building muscle with intermittent fasting

-In this article, we’ll take the why from the first part and look at how to set up intermittent fasting for fat loss.
+In this article, we’ll take the why from the first part and look at how to set up intermittent fasting when it comes to losing fat.

 We’ll also cover how to structure your training in conjunction with intermittent fasting.